Standard Credit Card Size or Dimensions

 Your credit card number may be on the front of some cards and on the back of others, for example, and those numbers might be flat or slightly raised (embossed).
 There may or may not be a space for your signature.
 And the security hologram and code verification value (CVV) — features that are there to protect you from fraudsters — also may vary a bit from card to card.

-The magnetic stripe and chip used for making payments are located in the same spot on every card, though.
+The magnetic stripe and credit card chip used for making payments are located in the same spot on every card, though.
 Again, this is designed to make processing transactions as universal and convenient as possible.
-Mastercard plans to slowly get rid of the swipe stripe on its cards, however, starting in 2024.
+Some cards are phasing out the swipe stripe on its cards, however, as chips gain traction.

 Recommended: Guide to Choosing a Credit Card